 When scientists try new treatments, they often have to wait a year (or more, in some cases) to evaluate their results.
 That adds a lot of time to their experiments.

 Furthermore, the FDA places a hefty burden on any company researching anything that has to do with healthcare.
 There are several phases of clinical trials, some of which can take years.

 These trials are designed for our safety and to identify the real effectiveness of treatments, but the wait can be painful.

-But the biggest reason hair loss science hasn’t found a cure yet is because it’s just not as well funded as other areas of medical research.
+However, the biggest reason hair loss science hasn’t found a cure yet is that it’s just not as well funded as other areas of medical research.